Information Based Data-Driven Characterization of Stability and Influence in Power Systems: Influence Characterization of IEEE 9 Bus System

-Here, $\delta_i$, $\omega_i, E_{q_i}$, and $E_{{fd}_i}$ are the states corresponding to generator dynamics.
-These states respectively correspond to general angle, swing velocity of rotor, induced emf in the quadrature-axis and excitation voltage respectively.
-Further a $3^{rd}$ order load dynamic model is considered at load bus 5, as highlighted in Fig. \ref{9bus_diag} \cite{Sauer_pai_book}.
-The overall system dynamics are thus represented by $x \in \mathbb{R}^{24}$ order system.
-A detailed discussion on the modeling consideration is presented in \cite{sinha_cdc_2017_power,IT_influence_acc}.
+Further a $3^{rd}$ order load dynamic model is considered at load bus 5, as highlighted in Fig. \ref{9bus_diag}.
+For details on the modelling of the generator and the load we refer the reader to \cite{Sauer_pai_book}.
+The overall system dynamics is thus represented by $x \in \mathbb{R}^{24}$ order system.
 Further, system behavior is recorded at various load levels until it reaches voltage collapse point, as shown in Fig. \ref{9bus_pv}.
-At each operating point, time series data is generated by perturbing system from equilibrium, this recorded data is used for influence characterization as described in section \ref{section_data_IT}.
+At each operating point, time series data for 200-time steps is generated by perturbing system from equilibrium and this recorded data is used for influence characterization as described in section \ref{section_data_IT}.